Annual Reviews (publisher): Expansion

+In 2025, Annual Reviews signed an agreement with multinational publisher Wiley, bringing the open access (OA) initiative Knowledge Unlatched (KU) under nonprofit management.
+Knowledge Unlatched was founded in 2012 and introduced a crowdfunding model in which libraries collectively finance open access publication of books and journals.
+Annual Reviews' CEO Richard Gallagher credits Knowledge Unlatched as one of the examples that inspired development of Annual Reviews' Subscribe to Open publishing model.

 Journal format and metrics

 Each journal publishes one volume per year.
 As of 2021, all 51 of the current journals are published online, including 21 exclusively online, with 30 journals additionally published in print.

 As of 2021, researchers at McGill and Stanford University examined the impact of review articles using a corpus of 6,495 individual review papers published in 54 past and current Annual Reviews journal titles in the biological, physical, and social sciences.
 The authors noted that Annual Review articles often focus on emerging fields that may be undergoing structural transformations.
 Examining impact on scholarly discourse, they concluded that "formal, invited Annual Review articles provide a distinctly authoritative source".
 By identifying "distinct clusters of work" and articles that bridge such clusters, review articles can integrate a topic.
 Research suggests that they can "shift discourse in a manner that simultaneously simplifies and collapses a knowledge community", helping to define and organize emergent research areas.